dupyo/study-note/cloud/paper(PCRA).md

 In this section, the problem of resource allocation for cloudbased software services is formulated.
 In general, self-adaptive cloud platforms are expected to balance QoS and resource costs when allocating resources to cloud-based software services.
 Thus, an objective function is needed to measure the potential resource allocation plans [34].

 ...

+### Experiment

+In this section, we first present the settings and datasets in our experiments (Section 5.1).
+Next, we implement the proposed PCRA method and conduct performance evaluation to explore the research questions (RQs) as follows.

+    RQ 1: Whether the PCRA method is able to effectively realize adaptive resource allocation in different runtime environments (Section 5.2)?

+    RQ 2: How does the PCRA method perform in Q-value prediction and decisions for management operations (Section 5.3)?

+    RQ 3: How much does the PCRA method improve the performance of resource allocation compared with classic approaches (Section 5.4)?